Things to Do in St. Thomas with Kids (2026 Family Guide) | The Passport Pal Blog

 ✨ Is the St. John ferry worth it with kids?

 The honest caveat: the logistics add up.
 Taxi to Red Hook, ferry to Cruz Bay, taxi to Trunk Bay, reverse it all on the way back.
 Budget at least 6 hours of port time and don’t cut it close.
-Families who do it right consistently call it a cruise highlight.
-Families who rushed it wished they’d just gone to Magens Bay.

 Step 1: Pier → Red Hook